Air Travel With a Pet

 Avoid tranquilizers

-Drugs are not recommended because they react differently at altitude.
+Drugs are not recommended because they react differently at altitude and are ">not safe for air travel.
 Instead, exercise your dog in advance of your flight so that s/he will be tired out and less nervous on flight day.

 Prepare the crate

-Make sure your pet's crate does not contain anything she can choke on or get hooked on.
-Don't keep her collar on during travel.
-Make sure the crate contains:
+Make sure your pet's crate does not contain anything she can choke on or get hooked on, but does contain:

 - an absorbent blanket or towel to cover the floor